-I would say a hood is another “must have” item in my jacket because I always ride in Hokkaido, Japan, most of the time we are having heavy snowfall throughout the winter.
+I would say a hood is another “must-have” item because I always ride in Hokkaido, Japan, most of the time, we have heavy snowfall throughout the winter.
 Once I experienced a total of 28 continuous snow days!

 So what I would suggest is – just get one with a hood and make sure it can cover your helmet too.
 It’s almost like a built-in component among all snowboarding jackets now, just about if it’s fixed or removable.

 Trust me, it’s not a good idea for beginners to wear a backpack.
-Once I had a student insisted to bring along his hot tea because he was worried about he would be feeling cold during his first lesson.
+Once I had a student who insisted on bringing along his hot tea because he was worried that he would be feeling cold during his first lesson.

-Taped seams, waterproof zips, moisture wicking lining, storm flaps are add-ons to increase the water resistance, breathability and windproofing of your outerwear.
+Taped seams, waterproof zips, moisture-wicking lining, and storm flaps are add-ons to increase the water resistance, breathability, and windproofing of your outerwear.